 - 5.4 Food, Lodging, Transportation, and Entertainment Received as a Guest.
 A Regent or employee may accept food, lodging, transportation, or entertainment from persons or entities he or she knows or reasonably should know are interested in or likely to become interested in a contract, purchase, payment, claim, decision, or transaction involving the exercise of the Board's discretion only if the Regent or employee is a "guest" as defined by Texas law.
 A Regent or an employee is a "guest" if the person or a representative of the entity providing the food, lodging, transportation, or entertainment is present at the time the food, lodging, transportation, or entertainment is received or enjoyed by the Regent or employee.
-Regents, the Chancellor and the presidents of components are required to report any such benefits valued at over \$250 on their annual disclosure statements filed with the Texas Ethics Commission. - 5.5 Gifts or Benefits From Friends, Relatives, and Associates.
-Regents and employees may accept gifts or benefits from personal friends, relatives, or business associates with whom they have a relationship independent of their official status, so long as the benefit is not offered in exchange for official action or decision. - 5.6 Awards.
-Regents and employees may accept plaques and similar recognition awards. - 5.7 Honoraria.
+Regents, the Chancellor and the Presidents of Components are required to report any such benefits valued at over \$250 on their annual disclosure statements filed with the Texas Ethics Commission. - 5.5 Gifts or Benefits from Friends, Relatives, and Associates.
+Regents and employees may accept gifts or benefits from personal friends, relatives, or business associates with whom they have a relationship independent of their official status, so long as the benefit is not offered in exchange for official action or decision. - 5.6 Gifts or Benefits from Outside Donors.
+A gift or benefit from an outside donor designated to supplement the salary of a specific Component or System employee shall be subject to approval by the Component or System CEO, before being presented to the Board of Regents for approval, as required by Chapter III, Paragraph 1.33.
+Gifts for the Presidents shall be subject to the Chancellor's approval, and gifts to the Chancellor shall be subject to the Board Chair and Vice Chair's approval prior to presentation to the full Board.
+Such gifts shall be made to the Component or System directly and earmarked for distribution to the employee through the payroll process.
+Salary supplements shall be reported to the State Auditor's Office and the U.S. Internal Revenue Service as required by law.
+The employee receiving the salary supplementation shall comply with the conflict of interest provisions for employees outlined in Subparagraph 4.2 of the System's Code of Ethics, found in Paragraph 4 of this Chapter. - 5.7 Awards.
+Regents and employees may accept plaques and similar recognition awards. - 5.8 Honoraria.
 Regents and employees may not solicit, accept, or agree to accept an honorarium in consideration for services they would not have been asked to provide but for their official position or duties.
 This prohibition includes a request for or acceptance of a payment made to a third party if made in exchange for such services.
 However, they may accept the direct provision of or reimbursement for expenses for transportation and lodging incurred in connection with a speaking engagement at a conference or similar event, provided the Regent's or employee's participation is more than merely perfunctory.
 Meals provided as a part of the event or reimbursement for actual expenses for meals may also be accepted.